-Published For More Than 35 Years!
+Published For More Than 40 Years From The USA!

 Powerful Coverage of Thoroughbreds Racing at the major Southern California tracks Santa Anita and Del Mar.